Reviewing Weatherford International (WFRD) and Its Rivals

 |2.40

-This table compares Weatherford International and its rivals revenue, earnings per share and valuation.
+This table compares Weatherford International and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue